-End Of Year Tax Planning - June 2019
+End Of Year Tax Planning - June 2020

-A. The 2019 Financial Year Is coming To An End
+A. The 2020 Financial Year Is coming To An End

-This special edition of the Business Plus+ newsletter contains commentary on many of the items you may encounter as part of your end of financial year deliberations.
-Please contact us for a copy of our End of Year Tax Planning paper and checklist.
-Both will assist you in identifying items that you might like to discuss with us.
-This article does not include the majority of items contained in the Australian government's Budget for 2019/2020 as the Budget has not yet been approved by Parliament.
+This special edition of the business plus newsletter contains commentary on many of the items you may encounter as part of your end of financial year deliberations.
+Please contact us for a copy of our End of Financial Year Tax Planning Paper and Checklist.
+Both will assist you in identifying items which you might like to discuss with us.